ASTROfocs/Lucian/README.md

 # Lucian
-A repository for my Lucian colorschemes
+A repository for my Lucian colorschemes.
+As of yet I have a working Micro colorscheme.